What is the Cochrane COVID-19 Study Register?

-Cochrane's COVID-19 Study Register is a freely-available, continually-updated, annotated reference collection of human studies* on COVID-19, including interventional, observational, diagnostic, prognostic, epidemiological, qualitative and economic designs.
+The Cochrane COVID-19 Study Register is a freely-available, continually-updated, annotated reference collection of human* primary studies on COVID-19, including interventional, observational, diagnostic, prognostic, epidemiological and qualitative designs.

 The aim of the register is to support rapid evidence synthesis, including Cochrane's work on Rapid Reviews in response to COVID-19.

 Data sources for Cochrane's COVID-19 Study Register currently include:

 - Cochrane Central Register of Controlled Trials (CENTRAL) via the Cochrane Register of Studies

 - WHO International Clinical Trials Registry Platform (ICTRP)

 We also monitor Retraction Watch.
 Retraction notices and expressions of concerns are added as references and linked to studies in the register.